jameskirk36/lizard-website/content/pages/components.md

   * A training plan for you to follow outside of our gym sessions either at home or in the gym depending on your needs

-  * Support at any time via whatsapp/email/phonecalls
+  * I also offer full support at any time via whatsapp/email/phonecalls

   \-